hotsno/AniwatchList-PreMiD-Presence/README.md

 # AniwatchList PreMiD Presence
 To install this:
 - `git clone https://github.com/hotsno/AniwatchList-PreMiD-Presence` in any folder
-- Copy the "src" folder somewhere where you can permanently store it
+- Copy the "dist" folder somewhere where you can permanently store it
-- In the PreMiD extension, hold shift, press "Load presence" and choose the src folder
+- In the PreMiD extension, hold shift, press "Load presence" and choose the dust folder
 - You can delete the folder made from the `git clone` afterwards

 Examples: